 Source: Human Fertility Database (HFD) and Human Fertility Collection (HFC), own calculations.

-A high level of heterogeneity is also observed among Eastern and Central European countries which either show lost fertility replacement or elevated sub-replacement levels for cohorts born approximately after 1960s, who have been affected by the collapse of the Socialist regime.
-Amongst the complex patterns and features shown for Eastern European countries is an apparent cohort effect for Russian women born in the late 1940s, apparent as a brief ‘uptick’ in the cumulative cohort line.
-As this paper is largely methodologically focused we have not explored the possible causes of this feature further, but suggest it may be useful to investigate further whether this is a genuine cohort effect or a data artefact.
+A high level of heterogeneity is also observed among Eastern and Central European countries which either show lost fertility replacement or pronounced levels measured at 1.50 children per woman for cohorts born approximately after 1960, who have been affected by the collapse of the Socialist regime.
+Amongst the complex patterns and features shown for Eastern European countries is an apparent cohort effect for Russian women born in the late 1940s, apparent as a brief ‘uptick’ in the pseudo cumulative cohort line.
+As this paper is largely methodologically focused we have not explored the possible causes of this feature further, but suggest it may be useful to investigate in more detail whether this is a genuine cohort effect or a data artefact.